remichartier/025_selfDrivingCarND_ROS_SystemIntegrationCapstone/README.md

 Note :
 - For Udacity evaluation, the write-up report is in [WRITE-UP.md](WRITE-UP.md).

+- Setup Video on Youtube : https://youtu.be/dlzWU6_vpxA

+- Video of current implementation on Youtube (11+ mins) : https://youtu.be/Wc5q0s_A7mc

 ## Project Introduction

 This project requires to write ROS nodes to implement core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following.
 This project code can be tested using a simulator that mimics the functionality on Carla (Udacity self-driving car).